Emily Swallow: Career

-Swallow started her career in Broadway theatre, where she performed in various productions, including High Fidelity, King Lear, The Taming of the Shrew, A Midsummer Night's Dream, Cat on a Hot Tin Roof at the Guthrie Theater, Much Ado About Nothing for Shakespeare in the Park, and the world-premiere of off-Broadway shows Romantic Poetry and Measure for Pleasure.
+Swallow started her career in theatre, where she performed in various productions, including the Broadway musical High Fidelity, King Lear, The Taming of the Shrew, A Midsummer Night's Dream, Cat on a Hot Tin Roof at the Guthrie Theater, Much Ado About Nothing for Shakespeare in the Park, and the world-premiere of off-Broadway shows Romantic Poetry and Measure for Pleasure.

 In 2008, Swallow made her film debut in the military drama The Lucky Ones.
 She starred in world premieres of Donald Margulies' play The Country House at Los Angeles' Geffen Playhouse, opposite Mark Rylance in Louis Jenkins' play Nice Fish at the Guthrie Theatre, and in John Patrick Shanley's musical Romantic Poetry at Manhattan Theater Club.
 She won the Falstaff Award for best Female Performer in 2010 for her performance as Kate in The Taming of the Shrew.

 In 2012, Swallow and fellow singer/comedian Jac Huberman created a stage show called Jac N Swallow, which they performed in New York at the Laurie Beeckman Theater and Joe's Pub.
 The show centers on the comic misadventures of the duo as they navigate very different life challenges with varying degrees of sanity and dignity.
-They are developing a series based on the characters.
 In 2013 she collaborated with Mark Rylance and poet Louis Jenkins on the world premiere of Nice Fish at the Guthrie Theater.
 In 2016 she was cast in the Center Theatre Group's production of Ayad Akhtar's Disgraced.

 Swallow's first television role was in Guiding Light, and she later played parts in Southland, Ringer, The Good Wife, NCIS, Flight of the Conchords, Medium, as series regular Dr. Michelle Robidaux on TNT's medical drama Monday Mornings and Rizzoli & Isles.
 She had a starring role in The Mentalist as FBI agent Kim Fischer.
 In 2015 she was cast in the eleventh season of Supernatural as the new character Amara, "the Darkness".

+Starting in 2019 she took on the role of Armorer in the Star Wars series The Mandalorian as the leader of the traditionalist Mandalorians.
+Her face has not been seen in the series as the traditionalist characters never remove their helmets in view of others.
+Her character got greater prominence in the third season as it focused more on the Mandalorian people and not just the titular character, Din Djarin.